IshiKura-a/CPP_PROJECT_2020/README.md

     If you want to build the final application, you should at least build CppCurl and Project.
 It is highly recommended to run all unit tests too.

+    After building, to make a release package, you need to open command prompt in `./code/bin` and run `windeployqt Project.exe` to import Qt dependencies.

 ## Third-party dependencies

 * [Qt](https://www.qt.io/)